 Please note: Even though the premise of this book is about a vaccination that isn’t a vaccination, I’m NOT an antivaxer.
-If the government came out with a safe vaccination to protect against this current virus pandemic, I’d be the first in line to get it!
-Currently, though, I’m quite concerned about the speed this vaccine is coming to market–NOT because I’m worried about what might be embedded in the vaccine but because there hasn’t been adequate testing.
-While we all want a safe vaccine, this appears to be more about politics than public safety.
+Earlier, I was quite concerned about the speed of the vaccine coming to market–not because I was worried about what might be embedded in the vaccine but because there wouldn’t be adequate testing.
+For too many months, the vaccine creation process seemed to be more about politics than public safety.
 Now that it looks like we have safe, well-tested vaccines, I’m eager to get the vaccination and get on with life.

 For current information about Covid-19, Johns Hopkins University provides excellent, up-to-date information about the spread of the virus.
 Another great site is Worldometer, which slices and dices information for countries, states, and sometimes even the county level.